redox132/REST_API/README.md

     supports pagination and filtering (id or email) supports cors for cross origin requests
     supports JWT auth mecanism.
 On login, a user is assigned a unique token, and that token must be sent along with each request so the server can respond.
+    Database is loosely implemented.
+This means i can use any db driver without refactoring the whole code tests are also included

 #  Docs
 Note: i used curl thoughout the project testing. it's build in and used for quicly getting statred.
 Yet, not the best choice.